There’s more to investing than just stocks, bonds, and cash. Meet commodities.

 Yep.
 While all investments carry some level of risk, commodities are often considered riskier than others.
 That’s because they tend to be sensitive to more factors — from economic conditions and geopolitical issues to weather to trade policies — than other investments.
 Making them more volatile options.

-Also, if you're buying a physical commodity, you also have to consider storage fees and insurance costs – extra charges that can put a dent in long-term returns.
+Also, if you're buying a physical commodity, you have to consider storage fees and insurance costs, too.
+Those extra charges can put a dent in long-term returns.

 Investing in commodities can be complex.
 Which doesn't make them a good first stop for new or hands-off investors.
 But if you're ready to give it a try, make sure you’re only using money you don't plan on needing for a while.
 Even then, many experts recommend keeping commodities to just 10% or less of your overall investment portfolio.

-Shiny stuff like silver might be popular today, but chasing anything that glitters isn't a good investing strategy.
+There's nothing basic about investing in basic goods.
 Understand the unique risks that come with investing in commodities before adding some to your portfolio.